-- Preheat the oven to 175°C/347°F and line the baking sheet with baking paper.
+Preheat the oven to 175°C/347°F and line the baking sheet with baking paper.

 - Take the dough from the fridge and pinch balls of the size of walnuts and roll into balls between your palms.
-Arrange them on a baking tray, 3 - 4cm apart.
+Arrange them on the baking sheet, 3-4 cm apart.
 Flatten each with the bottom of the glass until you get a 4-5mm thick cookie.

 - Bake in the preheated oven for about 7-8 minutes or until golden.
 Allow to cool completely before dipping into chocolate.

 - Finely chop the chocolate and place together with butter in a small saucepan.
 Melt on the stove on a low heat until completely melted.

 - Dip each cookie halfway into the chocolate then return to the lined baking tray.
 Place on the lined baking tray until the chocolate set completely.
 If you want to speed up the process, place cookies into the fridge.